 uname -r

-Duplicate Entries in sysctl.conf
+Fix Duplicate BBR Entries in sysctl.conf

 If you previously used echo ... >> /etc/sysctl.conf to add BBR settings, running the command multiple times may have added duplicate lines.
-Check for duplicates:
+The grep command in Linux makes it easy to spot both BBR settings at once:

-grep -c 'tcp_congestion_control' /etc/sysctl.conf
+grep -nE '^(net.core.default_qdisc=fq|net.ipv4.tcp_congestion_control=bbr)$' /etc/sysctl.conf

 sudo nano /etc/sysctl.conf